Image of a geiger counter, (a small device similar in design to a portable radio), placed on the sand in front of large rocks.

 Image of Philip Marsden near St Agnes, courtesy Philip Marsden, 2025.

 Philip Marsden’s new book, Under a Metal Sky, explores how the discovery of minerals has transformed our species.
 Beginning and ending in Cornwall, the book follows his journey across Europe, examining peat extraction in the Netherlands, iron-rich meteorites along the Rhine, and gold in the mountains of Georgia.
-Along the way, Marsden reflects on the relationship between mineral extraction and developments in technology, presenting a new perspective on European history and on our complex relationship with the natural world.
-Marsden will be introduced by artist Hadrian Pigott and the evening will include readings from the book.
+Along the way, Marsden reflects on the links between rocks and ecology, between metals and the imagination, presenting a new perspective on European history and on our complex relationship with the natural world.

 Thursday 27 February 2025 CAST Café Supper from 6pm, followed by the talk